-There are numerous benefits of sublimation printing.
+There are numerous advantages of sublimation printing.
 Below, we have discussed a few worth-highlighting ones:

 - Sublimation transfer can be used on darker apparel as well as cotton fabrics too, with the help of a third-party polymer coating, or using any vinyl sheet.
 In addition, it can also print on ceramics, metals, acrylic, and wood.

 - It allows for full-color printing.
-You don’t need layering down your designs like in HTV or infusible ink.
+You don’t need to layer down your designs like in HTV or infusible ink.

 - The prints are permanent forever.
 It doesn’t fade away over time, even if you wash them.
 They are crack-resistant and scratch-resistant as well.

-- Apart from general design and 3D ones, you can also print images in HD quality and true colors.
+- Apart from general design and 3D ones, you can also print images in HD quality and genuine colors.

-Since nothing is perfect, so let us give you the dark side of the sublimation printing.
+Since nothing is perfect, so let us give you the dark side of sublimation printing.

 - Sublimation requires the entire sublimation setup.
 A heavy amount is needed to get going with sublimation printing.
-It includes the cost of a sublimation printer, ink, and papers.
+It includes the cost of a sublimation printer, ink, and paper.

 - Since the prints are permanent, it’s impossible to undo the design in case you have made any mistakes.
 Though, you can re-sublimate the substrate in case of errors.